TheZoraiz/dogeElonBot/README.md

 # Doge Elon Bot

-A bot that notifies you whenever Elon Musk posts a tweet about dogecoin (if it contains the keyword "doge").
+A bot that notifies you via desktop notifications whenever Elon Musk posts a tweet about dogecoin (if it contains the keyword "doge").
 Find the execurables [here.](https://github.com/TheZoraiz/dogeElonBot/releases/tag/v1.1)

 ## Packages used: